 Journalists tend to ask questions that others might not.
 We also have a professional (and ethical) obligation to investigate both sides of any story.
 So you can imagine my frustration as a first-time mom when I set out to prepare for my baby in the same way I would an investigation.

-In a world of pay-for-play mommy blogs and un-vetted parenting message boards, I discovered a vacuum of unbiased, independent, multi-sourced content on topics related to parenting.
+In a world of pay-for-play mommy blogs and messaging boards, my searches were saturated with “influencers” and “brand ambassadors” who were paid by the companies they covered.
+Sure, there’s a place for that, but I wanted unbiased, independent, multi-sourced content on topics related to parenting.

 #NewsMom: A mom who works in news and uses the skills and resources she’s developed as a journalist to research, prepare for and aid in her parenting.

-As #NewsMoms (& Dads), we often instinctively share our research with other parents in our daily lives, but we rarely get to publish or broadcast all that we’ve learned.
+As #NewsMoms (& Dads), we often instinctively share our research with friends and family, but we rarely get to publish or broadcast all that we’ve learned.

-Similarly, the relevant parenting information that does make it into our reports is generally only accessible to those who happen to catch our broadcasts or weed though all the other news on our station websites.
+Similarly, the relevant parenting information that does make it into our reports is generally only accessible to those who happen to catch our broadcasts or stumble on to our station websites.

 Parenting News, Reviews & Research By “Real Reporters” Who Are Moms & Dads

-It is also an outlet for journalists to share their relevant research and reports with a wider audience of parents that they wouldn’t otherwise reach.
+#NewsMom is an outlet for journalists to share their relevant research and reports with an audience of parents that they wouldn’t otherwise reach.

 “Reporters’ Notebook” stories are often contributed by the reporters themselves and include additional commentary, anecdotes or useful information that was left out of the original reports.